peterhinch/micropython-touch/optional/chess/README.md

 If it checkmates you there is no indication until you attempt to make a move when it reports the result.

+The "Level" dropdown determines the maximum thinking time allowed to the target: longer times equate to stronger play.

-The easy way to run the demo is from the PC.
+The easy way to run the demo is from the PC via a USB connection to the hardware.
 Install the chess engine and `defaultdict`, then in a clone of this repo, move to the `micropython-touch` directory and issue
 ```bash
 $ mpremote mount . exec "import optional.chess.chess_game"
 ```